marcialeite24/tenzies-game/README.md

 ### The challenge

-Create a Tenzies Game using React.JS framework and its functionalities.
+Create a Tenzies Game using the React.JS framework and its functionalities.

 ### Screenshot
 ![Tenzies Start](./screenshots/tenzies-start.png)